 Cristina F. McQuistion, OGE Energy Corporation

-Valerie Couch, Oklahoma City University School of Law
+Valerie K. Couch, Oklahoma City University School of Law

 Nic Durham, Devon Energy Corp.